-If the power unit is equipped with a 2 speed transaxle, shift the power unit into low range.
+If power unit is equipped with a 2 speed transaxle, shift the power unit into low range.

-Move the secondary SDLA lever to the left or right to angle the blade to the desired angle and direction.
+Use the 12 volt switch on the power unit to select the desired blade wing and move the secondary SDLA lever to the left or right to angle the blade wing.

-Move the machine into position and lower the blade to the ground.
+Move the machine into position and lower the V-blade to the ground.